640 South State StreetDover, Delaware 19901

 Sensory exam.
 Your child's healthcare provider may also perform a sensory test that checks your child's ability to feel.
 This may be done by using different instruments: dull needles, tuning forks, alcohol swabs, or other objects.
 The healthcare provider may touch the child's legs, arms, or other parts of the body and have him or her identify the sensation (for example, hot or cold, sharp or dull).

 Newborn and infant reflexes.
 There are different types of reflexes that may be tested.
 In newborns and infants, reflexes called infant reflexes (or primitive reflexes) are evaluated.
 Each of these reflexes disappears at a certain age as the infant grows.
 These reflexes include:

 Blinking.
 An infant will close his and her eyes in response to bright lights.

 Plantar reflex (also known as Babinski reflex).
 Normally, as an infant's foot is stroked, the toes will extend upward.
 This response usually disappears after a year of age.
 It is considered abnormal for this reflex to remain present after 2 years.

 Crawling.
-If the infant is placed on his or her abdomen, he or she will make crawling motions.
+If the infant is placed on his or her stomach, he or she will make crawling motions.

 Moro's reflex (or startle reflex).
 A quick change in the infant's position will cause the infant to throw the arms outward, open the hands, and throw back the head.
 This reflex normally is gone after 6 months of age.